noisysockets/nsh/README.md

 * [Docker VPN Server](./docs/docker_vpn.md)

+## Telemetry

+By default the Noisy Sockets CLI gathers anonymous crash and usage statistics.
+This anonymized data is processed on our servers within the EU and is not shared with third parties.
+You can opt out of telemetry by setting the `NSH_NO_TELEMETRY=1` environment variable.

 ## Credits

 Noisy Sockets is based on code originally from the [wireguard-go](https://git.zx2c4.com/wireguard-go) project by Jason A. Donenfeld.